marufke1/Ansible-playbook/README.md

  - **yum install -y epel/epel-release-latest-7.noarch.rpm**
  - then need to update the ansible master server so that allows to install all the important dependencies for the installing the ansible successfully on the master server
  - **yum update -y**
- - afterthat we can install ansible on the master server by following this command
+ - after that we can install ansible on the master server by following this command
  - **yum install ansible -y**
  - finally, can varify to make sure ansible is properly installed on the master node.
  - **which ansible**
  - **ansible --version**

+ - **STEP 2:** After installing ansible on the master server that will create Ansible INVENTORY and CONFIGURATION file by default.
+ - **Inventory file:** Inventory file is the default file for ansible.
+It is also called hosts file as well.
+Inventory file is going to allow to store private ip address of the nodes so that ansible master exactly knows whatever nodes need to be configured.
+Asible creates an inventory file by using default location which is **/etc/ansible/hosts**.